Philippine twenty-five-centavo coin: Pilipino Series

 In 1969, the coin featured the Tagalog language for the first time.
 Its obverse featured Juan Luna, a Filipino painter, sculptor and a political activist of the Philippine Revolution during the late 19th century, in profile to the left.
 The inscription around the shield on its reverse read 'Republika ng Pilipinas'.

 Ang Bagong Lipunan Series

 A second silver-colored coin featuring Luna was minted from 1975 to 1983.
 The name of the Republic was moved to the obverse.
-On the reverse read the inscription 'Ang Bagong Lipunan'.
+On the reverse was the inscription 'Ang Bagong Lipunan'.
 The issues from 1979 to 1982 featured a mintmark underneath the 25 centavo.

 Flora and Fauna Series

-From 1983 to 1994, a new gold-colored coin was issued with Luna faced to the right in profile, and the denomination was moved to the reverse with the date on the obverse.
+From 1983 to 1990, a new brass-colored coin was issued with Luna faced to the right in profile, and the denomination was moved to the reverse with the date on the obverse.
 The Philippine butterfly (Graphium idaeoides) was also featured on the obverse.
+The smaller version was minted from 1991 to 1994, and its size continued to be used on its successor BSP series from 1995 to 2017.

 BSP Coin Series

-Issued from 1995 to 2003 in brass and from 2003 to 2017 in brass-plated steel, the twenty-five sentimo coin featured the name of the republic, date of issue and denomination on the obverse.
-The reverse side featured the 1993 logo of the Bangko Sentral ng Pilipinas.
+Issued from 1995 to 2003 in brass and from 2003 to 2017 in brass-plated steel, the twenty-five sentimo coin is the same as 1991 version of its predecessor Flora and Fauna series where it featured the name of the republic and date of issue on the reverse, but the portrait of Luna was removed and replaced by the denomination.
+The reverse side featured the 1993 logo of the Bangko Sentral ng Pilipinas which replaced the butterfly.
+The BSP mintmark was also moved from left to right.